A Tree Grows in Brooklyn (1945 film): Casting

-20th Century Fox originally intended to cast Alice Faye in the lead role as Katie Nolan.
-As she was unavailable, Gene Tierney was called for a screen test.
-Ultimately, Dorothy McGuire, who was only 16 years older than the actress who played her daughter Francie, was cast in the role.
-The studio originally considered casting an older actress in the role of Francie, since the part was so demanding, but director Elia Kazan insisted on a child performer and Peggy Ann Garner was signed.
+20th Century Fox originally intended to cast Alice Faye in the lead role of Katie Nolan.
+As she was unavailable, Gene Tierney was called for a screen test, but, ultimately, Dorothy McGuire, who was only 16 years older than the actress who played her daughter Francie, was cast in the role.
+The studio originally considered casting an older actress as Francie, since the part was so demanding, but Kazan insisted on a child performer, and Peggy Ann Garner was signed.

 A months-long talent search was launched for the part of Johnny Nolan.
 Phil Regan was considered for the role, but several months later James Dunn was signed.
-According to The Hollywood Reporter, "Dunn was tested twice, once at the beginning of the search, and again after all other possibilities had been abandoned and it was certain no top box office name would be available".
-Dunn's critically acclaimed performance turned out to be "a personal triumph" for the actor, who had not appeared in a major studio film for the past five years.
+According to The Hollywood Reporter: "Dunn was tested twice, once at the beginning of the search, and again after all other possibilities had been abandoned and it was certain no top box office name would be available".
+Dunn's critically acclaimed performance turned out to be "a personal triumph" for the actor, who had not appeared in a major studio film for five years.

 Filming

 Production took place between May 1 and August 2, 1944.
-Filmed on the 20th Century Fox lot, a full stage was taken up with a four-story replica of a tenement house.
+Filmed on the 20th Century Fox lot, a full stage was taken up with a four-story replica of a Brooklyn tenement house.
 Described as "the most elaborate and, mechanically speaking, costly set to be used", it included elevators that enabled the camera to pan up and down the flights of stairs in some scenes.
-The tree of the film's title has been identified as an ailanthus glandulosa.
+The tree of the film's title has been identified as an ailanthus glandulosa, or "tree of heaven".
 Despite the heat generated by the Klieg lights, the tree survived the filming and was re-planted elsewhere on the studio lot.

-20th Century Fox executive Stan Hough later estimated the production budget at $3.6 million.
+20th Century Fox executive Stan Hough later estimated the film's production budget at $3.6 million.

 Release

-The film was released in February 1945.
-It was first viewed by United States troops based in Manila.
-It had its West Coast premiere in a showing benefiting the Naval Aid Auxiliary.
+A Tree Grows in Brooklyn was released in February 1945.
+It was first viewed by United States troops based in Manila, and its West Coast premiere was a benefit for the Naval Aid Auxiliary.

 The film grossed $3 million in box office receipts.